Final Dissertation & Thesis Submission

 Proofreading is primarily your responsibility, but supervisors and examiners should not sign off on theses until they are free of errors.

-The thesis team checks theses to ensure they meet the formatting requirements, focusing on the preliminary pages.
+The thesis team checks theses to ensure theses meet the formatting requirements, focusing on the preliminary pages and file names.
 If staff notice egregious mistakes elsewhere in a thesis they may require them to be corrected in the interest of ensuring a professional presentation of the work.